 Throughout the year, students participate in various extracurricular activities designed to enhance their school experiences.
 Examples include musical performances, school-wide career days, community-based trips, and holiday or theme-related activities and assemblies.

 Our staff includes highly trained special educators, curriculum specialists, related service providers and paraprofessional staff who receive ongoing training in evidence-based practices.
 Among our staff specialties are: art and music therapy, assistive technology, behavioral supports, counseling and mental health services, physical therapy, psychology and speech-language pathology.

 The Chameleon Care Package Committee is a work group formed by school staff who aim to provide assistance to families in need.

-It has always been a Chameleon tradition to provide care packages to our Fairmont families in need.
-This year, due to COVID, we have adjusted our packages to gift cards to ensure our families individual needs are met.
-Funds raised will go to providing gift cards to Walmart and/or Target so these families can purchase needed items over the winter break.
+It has always been a Chameleon tradition to provide care packages to our Fairmount families in need.
+This year, funds that are raised will be used to purchase toys and gift cards for families so that they can buy needed items over the winter break.